kovioli/MA-SAM2-adaptation/README.md

 This repository contains a pipeline for detecting and localizing particles in cryo-electron tomograms using a fine-tuned SAM2 model.
 The folders `sam2` and `sam2_configs` are cloned from the [official repository](https://github.com/facebookresearch/sam2) of Meta.
 The pipeline works with the SHREC-2020 dataset, which should be downloaded and organized in a folder structure containing reconstruction tomograms and class masks.

 ## Pipeline Overview

-Train segmentation models for each particle type using SAM2 Generate segmentation masks for tomograms
+- `FINETUNE/train_classexploration.py`: train segmentation models for each particle type using SAM2
-Process segmentations to detect particle positions Evaluate results against ground truth
+- `FINETUNE/eval_multi_particle_seg.py`: generate segmentation masks
+- `FINETUNE/cluster_motl.py`: extract particle coordinates from segmentations
+- `FINETUNE/particle_list_evaluation.py`: evaluate agains ground truth

 ## Key Files